kandyfoma/goshopperai/store-assets/PRIVACY_POLICY.md

 - **Location Data:** Approximate location (city/region) to show nearby stores (only with your permission)
 - **Analytics Data:** Crash reports, performance metrics, and app errors

+### Community Price Data

+- **Anonymized Price Information:** When you scan receipts, we collect and anonymize product prices, store information, and purchase data
+- **No Personal Identifiers:** Price data is completely anonymized and does not contain any information that could identify you personally
+- **Community Benefit:** Anonymized price data helps provide better price comparisons for all users

 ### Camera and Photo Library

 - We access your camera to scan receipts